undergroundwires/privacy.sexy/CONTRIBUTING.md

 - There are two types of components:
   - **Stateless**, extends `Vue`
   - **Stateful**, extends [`StatefulVue`](./src/presentation/StatefulVue.ts)
-    - The source of truth for the state lies in application layer (`./src/application/`) and must be updated from the views if they're mutating the state
+    - The source of truth for the state lies in application layer ([`./src/application/`](src/application/)) and must be updated from the views if they're mutating the state
-    - They mutate or/and react to changes in [application state](src/application/Context/State/CategoryCollectionState.ts).
+    - They mutate or/and react to state changes in [ApplicationContext](src/application/Context/ApplicationContext.ts).
     - You can react by getting the state and listening to it and update the view accordingly in [`mounted()`](https://vuejs.org/v2/api/#mounted) method.

 ## License